List of The Carol Burnett Show characters and sketches: Nora Desmond

-Burnett as a has-been silent film actress and Korman as her bald, dutiful butler Max in the take-off of the 1950 film Sunset Boulevard.
+Burnett as a has-been silent film actress and Korman as her bald, dutiful butler Max.
+It started with "Sunnyset Boulevard", the take-off of the 1950 film Sunset Boulevard, then continued as its own series of sketches.
 Gloria Swanson has praised Burnett for the character.

 The Old Folks

 Burnett and Korman as Molly and Bert, an elderly couple who sit in rocking chairs on a porch talking about their lives.

 The Oldest Man

-Conway as Duane Toddleberry, an old, slow-moving man, usually in various situations involving Korman being annoyed with his lack of speed.
+Conway as a character introduced as "Gramps," who was given several names, but is best remembered as Duane Toddleberry.
+He is an old, slow-moving man, usually in various situations involving Korman being annoyed with his lack of speed.

 The Queen

 Burnett's parody of Queen Elizabeth II, who made her debut on the interview sketch "V.I.P."
-Later on she appeared with Korman as her consort and mostly with Conway as Private Arthur Newberry, a soldier who is completely hollow due to having swallowed a live grenade.
-The premise with Private Newberry was his ridiculous requests, such as asking for animal-flavored ice cream or calling a ship dedicated to him as "M/S Stinky".
-Lawrence once played the princess and was engaged to the hollowed-out private.
+Later on she appeared with Korman as her consort, Lawrence turning up various times as both her sister and her daughter, and mostly with Conway as Private Arthur Newberry, a soldier who is completely hollow due to having swallowed a live hand grenade.
+The premise with Private Newberry was his ridiculous requests, such as asking for animal-flavored ice cream or calling a ship dedicated to him as "HMS Stinky".
+Lawrence as the princess was once engaged to the hollowed-out private.
+In time, the Queen and her "King" were rewritten as the rulers of "Freedonia."